-Note that every agent $i\in\mathcal{I}\setminus \{1\}$ implements a time-varying state-space model, since $n_k^{i}$ has variance $r_k^{i}$ that depends on time, which is evident from \eqref{eq:EQUIVALENT NOISE, AGENT m}.
-In particular, $r_k^{i}$ depends on the actions of its predecessors.

-We expect the following cascade behavior to manifest: after the Kalman Filter of agent $i$ converges to her steady-state, so will do the Kalman filter of agent $i+1$, for every $i \in \mathcal{I}\setminus\{m\}$.
-The following theorem formalizes the result:
+The following cascade behavior is expected to occur: after the Kalman filter of agent $i$ converges to steady-state, so will do the Kalman filter of agent $i+1$, for every $i \in \mathcal{I}\setminus\{m\}$.
+This result is formalized in the following theorem: